mullvad/mullvadvpn-app-binaries/README.md

 ### Linux + macOS

-Building the binary should be as simple as running `make`, which should produce the binary at `./build/sbin/openvpn`.
+Building the OpenVPN binary should be as simple as running `make`, which should produce the binary at `./build/sbin/openvpn`.

+To update the statically linkable OpenSSL library, run `make update_openssl`.

 ### Windows